camp888/camp888/README.md

 -->

 - 🔭 Deep diving into Kotlin and computer science fundamentals
-- ⚡ Currently working on simple chess engine to play games with friends
+- ⚡ Currently working on simple chess engine and camera app

 ```kotlin